-In 2005, Florida revised its “stand your ground” law, a controversial self-defense statute permitting citizens to use deadly force and receive immunity from prosecution.
+In 2005, Florida revised its “stand your ground” law, also known as Florida’s hold your ground law.
+“Stand your ground” is a controversial self-defense statute permitting citizens to use deadly force and receive immunity from prosecution.
 If you reside in Florida or are looking to visit soon, it’s vital to understand this law and what it means for your rights.
-And should you find yourself in a situation involving the stand your ground law, make sure to speak to an experienced criminal defense lawyer right away.
+Should you find yourself in a situation involving the stand your ground law, speak to an experienced criminal defense lawyer immediately.

 Many states have a “castle doctrine,” which refers to a person’s right to defend themselves in case of a threat.
 If a home invader threatens you or your family, you, as the homeowner or tenant, have the right to use deadly force to protect yourself and your property.

-Yes, Florida has a stand your ground law, relieving citizens of the duty to retreat in the face of imminent violence or the perpetuation of a violent crime.
+Yes, Florida has a stand your ground law, relieving citizens of the duty to retreat in the face of imminent violence or the perpetration of a violent crime.

-And it’s not the only state that permits people to defend themselves against a threat in places they are lawfully permitted to be — 28 other states and Puerto Rico also have similar laws on their books.
+And it’s not the only state that permits people to defend themselves against a threat in places they are lawfully allowed to be — 28 other states and Puerto Rico also have similar laws.

 Florida citizens are also permitted to use deadly force to prevent the commission of a felony, a privilege not afforded to non-law enforcement residents in other states.

-For example, if you are in line at Wawa and an armed robber comes in, threatening you and asking for money in the cash register, you may fight back with your own weapon to prevent the commission of that felony.
+For example, if you are in line at Wawa and an armed robber comes in, threatening you and asking for money from the cash register, you may fight back with your weapon to prevent the commission of that felony.

 Finally, the castle doctrine was expanded in Florida to cover business owners protecting their property under State v.
 Smith, 376 So.
 2d 261 (Fla.
 3d DCA 1979).